When playing baseball, you need to ensure that you are playing it safe at all times, and one area where safety is paramount is in the batter’s box.

 A helmet that is too loose can slip down affecting your vision and your ability to hit the ball out of the ballpark!
 A wobbling helmet will also affect your concentration and your confidence.

-An improperly fitted batting helmet will not provide the protection that is required in a baseball game.
-Correct size and correct fit are your goals when finding the right batting helmet.
+An improperly fitted baseball helmet will not provide the protection that is required in a baseball game.
+Correct size and correct fit are your goals when finding the right baseball helmet.

 As the wearer and owner of the helmet, it is your responsibility, and also a very good idea, to keep the helmet clean and to check the condition of the helmet regularly for dents, chips, or cracks which may prejudice the safety of your helmet.